 Spoilers are ahead.
 Being a woman in a male-led superhero movie is risky business.
 The odds are likely you're going to die, be sidelined as a love interest, or get defined by your traumatic and likely abusive past.
-But in The Suicide Squad, in cinemas now, we get a vibrant rejection of those tropes in Harley Quinn (Margot Robbie).
+But in The Suicide Squad, we get a vibrant rejection of those tropes in Harley Quinn (Margot Robbie).
 Messy, horny, brutal, and utterly delightful to watch, director James Gunn builds on the wonderful character work done in Cathy Yan's brilliant Birds of Prey and uses it to present Harley as the ultra-violent Disney Princess we never knew we needed.

 Even as a love-struck Joker clone in the first Suicide Squad movie, Robbie's memorable portrayal of Harley won her legions of fans.
 With Birds of Prey, the actress took on the leading role in Yan's radical R-rated take on superheroes which put a diverse crew of women front and centre in a killer action romp.
 The Suicide Squad joyfully follows in the footsteps of Birds of Prey, allowing the anti-heroine to be uniquely herself, brutally carving her own path whether she's sleeping with a dictator or killing many, many, men in an animated sequence worthy of Ariel and Belle, albeit with much more murder, blood, and mayhem.

 In her "Live Fast Die Joker" jacket, Harley is a welcome addition to the doomed squad we meet at the beginning of the movie.
 But while barely any of them survive the first five minutes, our wiley anti-heroine does.
 She's soon whisked away to the palace of Corto Maltese dictator, General Presidente Silvio Luna (Juan Diego Botto).
 But rather than becoming a prisoner she becomes a princess.
-Dressed in a stunning red gown, she has her makeup done by artists and is given free rein.
+Dressed in a stunning red gown, she has her makeup done by artists and is given free reign.
 And when we meet Luna, he's stepping out of a hot bath dripping with water and looking like a snack.
 For once a male character is treated like a piece of meat, and Harley is just as surprised and delighted as we are when he appears.

 It seems to be a match made in heaven... or hell depending on the way you look at it.
-Luna sees the red-clad villain as a sign of anti-American rebellion, and Harley sees a hot and handsome man coming to save the day.
+Luna sees the red clad villain as a sign of anti-American rebellion, and Harley sees a hot and handsome man coming to save the day.
 The pair share an extravagant meal, a romantic dance, and feed birds like they're in an animated princess movie.
 It's a wild montage showcasing a day in the dating life of Harley Quinn.
 And it ends with a proposal.

 The whirlwind romance feels completely in line with Harley's toxic romantic history, but then comes the sex scene to end all sex scenes.
 When was the last time that we got to see a woman superhero destroy a room with a shirtless hottie and their unadulterated passion?
 The answer is never!
 Black Widow barely gets a chaste kiss but here we see Harley's horniness embraced and celebrated.
 As the pair bang their way around the palatial room we don't see Harley's naked body — she's wrapped in that giant red ball gown.
 No creepy male gaze here.
 Instead, the scene is about is silly, sweet, and passionate sex that's played for laughs and fantasy.
 She gets to be sexy without being sexualised — but the best is yet to come.